 Students should take general questions about course organisation to the appropriate co-ordinator.
 Questions about content of a course should be discussed with the lecturer or tutors for that course, during tutorials or scheduled consultation hours.
-Consultation hours will be announced in lectures and on noticeboards early in the semester.
+Consultation hours will be announced in lectures and unit of study webpages early in the semester.